Schaakattack/weather-profiteering/README.md

 ## Usage

-To use the clothes picker application simply clone the repository and .......
+To use the Weather Profiteering application simply run the "main.ipynb" file in the terminal.

-Upon launching the Weather Profiteering Application you will be greeted with the following prompts.Upon launching the clothes picker you will be greeted with the following prompts.

 ---